lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 10.** *Such as sit in darkness and in the shadow of death, being bound in affliction and iron.* Every son of Adam in his natural state before he is redeemed is in *"darkness"* and *"the shadow of death",* and is fast *"bound"* with the chains of *sin* and *misery,* and there is no help for him upon earth—the Almighty God and Saviour alone is able to deliver him.— *William Romaine.*

 **Verse 11.** *Because they rebelled against the words of God.* There is in the Hebrew a play upon similar sounds— *Himru Imree.* God's *words* are those spoken in the *Law* and by *the prophets.
-And contemned the counsel of the Most High* —another play upon like sounds in the Hebrew— *Hatzath Naatzu.* — *A.R.
-Fausset.*
+And contemned the counsel of the Most High* —another play upon like sounds in the Hebrew— *Hatzath Naatzu.* — *A. R. Fausset.*

 **Verse 12.** *He brought down their heart.* O believer, God may see you have many and strong lusts to be subdued, and that you need many and sore afflictions to bring them down.
 Your pride and obstinacy of heart may be strong, your distempers deeply rooted, and therefore the physic must be proportioned to them.— *John Willison.*